countvajhula/racket-library/README.rst

 To learn more about and customize how the various features of this template work, read:

-* `Migrating Your Racket Project from Travis to GitHub Actions <https://countvajhula.com/2021/05/22/migrating-your-racket-project-from-travis-to-github-actions/>`_ -- for information about setting up automated testing, GitHub Actions, Coverage reporting (**NOTE** you will need to follow the instructions in this post to set up the coverage reporting included in this template)
+* `Migrating Your Racket Project from Travis to GitHub Actions <https://countvajhula.com/2021/05/22/migrating-your-racket-project-from-travis-to-github-actions/>`_ -- for information about setting up automated testing, GitHub Actions, Coverage reporting, hosting backup documentation (**NOTE** you will need to follow the instructions in this post to set up the coverage reporting (among other things) included in this template)
 * `How to Organize Your Racket Library <https://countvajhula.com/2022/02/22/how-to-organize-your-racket-library/>`_ -- this describes the rationale for the lib/test/doc organization scheme employed by the present template, and also contains `step-by-step instructions <https://countvajhula.com/2022/02/22/how-to-organize-your-racket-library/#ib-toc-anchor-12>`_ that you can follow for your project using this template.
 * `Racket Makefiles <https://www.greghendershott.com/2017/04/racket-makefiles.html>`_ -- which provides some background on managing your project using a Makefile